redbonzai/trending-hashtags/PerformanceTesting.md

 wrk -t16 -c100 -d30s http://localhost:8080/tweet
 ```

-Experimenting with different `-t` values will help you determine the right number of threads based on your CPU resources.
+Experimenting with different `-t` values will help determine the optimal threads based on existing CPU resources.

 ### 2. **Custom Request Payloads with Lua**

-`wrk` allows you to use Lua scripts for more complex requests, such as sending POST data.
-Below is an example of a Lua script (`post.lua`) to send JSON data:
+`wrk` allows the use of Lua scripts for sending POST data.
+Please see the script below (`post.lua`) to send JSON data:

 ```lua
 wrk.method = "POST"